-I have developed a technique of manipulating the way light, composition and detail work together to create images that have all the grit and character of a drawing or an old victorian lithograph.
+Over the years Graham Hobart developed various techniques by manipulating the way light, composition and detail work together to create images that have all the grit and character of old Victorian lithographs.

-This nostalgic look in my work is meant to take your imagination back to a time when artists ventured out into the far reaches of the unknown world and returned with fantastic etchings and photographic lithographs that described the wondrous beauty of breathtaking landscapes, strange plants, exotic species and unfamiliar cultures.
+This nostalgic look in my work is meant to take your imagination back to a time when artists ventured out into the far reaches of the unknown world and returned with fantastic drawings, paintings and lithographs that described the wondrous beauty of breathtaking landscapes, strange plants, exotic species and unfamiliar cultures.

-It is my hope that that this feeling will inspire you to do something about the decline of the natural world and reverse the current march to self-destruction.
+It is my hope that that rediscovering this feeling of wonder toward the Natural World Hobart will inspire you to do something about the decline of the natural world and reverse the current march to self-destruction.

-There are many differences between the way in which you photograph in infrared vs visible light.
+There are many differences between the way I capture an image in infrared vs visible light:

 Together these limitations compound and result in most of the images rendered unusable.
 But as you can see sometimes it all comes together beautifully.